-Canada’s New Tariffs: Impact on Chinese Imports and the Automotive Industry
+Canada New Tariffs: Impact on Chinese Imports and the Automotive Industry

 In response to recent actions by the US and European Union, Canada has announced a significant shift in its trade policy.
-Starting from October 1st, a 100% tariff will be imposed on electric vehicles (EVs) imported from China.
+Starting from October 1st, a 100% tariff will be imposed on electric cars (EVs) imported from China.
 This decision follows similar measures taken by Western allies, aiming to level the playing field in the global automotive market.

 Additionally, Canada will enforce a 25% duty on imports of Chinese steel and aluminium, with these tariffs coming into effect on October 15th.
 This move reflects broader concerns within Canada and among its Western partners about the competitive edge that Chinese subsidies allegedly provide to its domestic industries.